ps-tuebingen-courses/pl1-lecture-notes/src/17-first-class-continuations/first-class-continuations.md

 of the object program.
 The difference is that it represents what's left to do in the interpreter and not in the object program.
 However, what is left in the interpreter _is_ what is left in the object program.

-Hence we are faced with two tasks:
+Hence, we are faced with two tasks:

   1. CPS-transform the interpreter
   2. add a branch for ``Letcc`` to the interpreter.